 ABOUT THE SERIES

-Episode 1 Hearts and Minds with Sally McManus, Jo-anne Schofield and Tom McDonald discusses values, their place and role in driving change, how to counter right-wing populists and shock jocks, and how to win the support of working people for the cause of building a fairer Australia.
+VALUES: A set of values lay at the core of any cause or movement.
+Values constitute the social philosophy that is the central part of any world outlook.
+In Episode 1 “Values: Guide posts for decision making and action” Sally McManus, Jo-anne Schofield and Tom McDonald discuss values, their place and role in driving change, how to counter right-wing populists and shock jocks, and how to win the support of working people for the cause of building a fairer Australia.

 ABOUT THE PRESENTERS